Xhynk/content-mask/readme.txt

 1. Enable the Content Mask, place the Content Mask URL (the URL of the content you want to embed), and choose the Content Mask Method (Download, Iframe, or Redirect (301)).

 == Changelog ==
+= 1.1.4 =
+* If other (namely really large) metaboxes were hooked in, Content Mask Settings were hard to see.
+Moved inline CSS and JS to separate files and improved the design of the metabox to make it stand out much more when buried deeply in the admin.

 = 1.1.3 =
 * Elegant Theme's "Bloom" was interfering and still being hooked.
 It's now been forcefully unhooked on Content Mask pages (regardless of content displayed)